Snot (rapper)

-Edy Junior Edouard (born December 16, 1997), known professionally as Snot (stylized $NOT), is an American rapper and singer-songwriter.
+Edy Junior Edouard (born December 16, 1997), known professionally as SNOT (stylized as $NOT), is an American singer-songwriter and rapper.
 Born in New York City, he moved to Lake Worth Beach, Florida at seven years old, where he would begin his rap career through SoundCloud in 2016.
-Snot rose to fame with the release of his breakout single "Gosha" in September 2018.
-As of 2019, he is currently signed to 300 Entertainment.
+Edouard rose to prominence with his 2018 song "Gosha", which received platinum certification by the Recording Industry Association of America (RIAA).
+The following year, he signed with 300 Entertainment to release his second studio album, Beautiful Havoc (2020).

-Early life and career
+Early life

-Edouard was born to Haitian and Dominican parents in Brooklyn, New York City, and moved to Lake Worth Beach, Florida at age 7.
+Edy Junior Edouard was born on December 16, 1997, in Brooklyn, New York City.
+He is of Haitian and Dominican descent.
+His family would move to Lake Worth Beach in Florida when he was seven.
+When he was in high school, $NOT and his friend would begin experimenting with music, and recording themselves using a USB microphone.
+In an interview with Jack Angell of Complex, $NOT stated that he "was listening to dudes like Xavier Wulf, Bones, Yung Lean, Lil Wayne, and Tyler, the Creator... along with Memphis artists like Shawty Pimp and the influential Memphis-based group Three 6 Mafia".
+Snot expanded more on the topic by stating to interviewers, "That's how I got into this stuff, and things started happening.
+My friend Wetback Manny was already putting shit on SoundCloud and he introduced me to recording and how to use a microphone."

 Career

-2017: Career beginnings

-Snot began his music career in 2016 while in high school, revealing to Jack Angell of Complex that he "was listening to dudes like Xavier Wulf, Bones, Yung Lean, Lil Wayne, and Tyler, the Creator... along with Memphis artists like Shawty Pimp and the influential Memphis-based group Three 6 Mafia".
-Snot expanded more on the topic by stating to interviewers, "That's how I got into this stuff, and things started happening.
-My friend Wetback Manny was already putting shit on SoundCloud and he introduced me to recording and how to use a microphone.
-That's when I did it by myself, but I had a USB mic and it was kind of trash.
-But then Manny got a condenser mic, so I guess I got lucky."

 2018–2019: The Tissue Files and "Gosha"

-On April 24, 2018, Snot self-released his first EP The Tissue Files, featuring verses from Cameronazi and Subjectz, as well as production from Frakcija, Kaji, Windxws, and YZ.
+In April 2018, Snot had self-released his first extended play (EP) The Tissue Files, featuring verses from Cameronazi and Subjectz, as well as production from Frakcija, Kaji, Windxws, and YZ.
 This EP was Snot's final release before releasing his YZ-produced breakout hit "Gosha" on September 7, 2018.

 Snot's single "Billy Boy" was featured in the pilot episode of HBO's American teen drama Euphoria.